-POLICY: To provide a consistent system for distributing overtime in compliance with
+POLICY: To provide a consistent system for distributing overtime in compliance with the overtime-pay provisions of the Fair Labor Standards Act.

 Exempt / Non-Exempt Employees:

 Each position is designated as either "Non-exempt" or "Exempt" from the federal Fair Labor Standards Act and state wage and hour laws.
 Employees in "non-exempt" jobs are paid on an hourly basis and are entitled to overtime pay for hours worked in excess of 40 hours per week.
 Employees in "exempt" positions are generally paid on a salary basis and are excluded from specific provisions of federal and state wage and hour laws and are not eligible for overtime pay.
 Employees should contact their supervisor if they are unsure of their position designation.